-In /usr/local/pf/conf/radiusd/packetfence-tunnel uncomment the line # packetfence-lo-cal-auth and restart radiusd.
+In /usr/local/pf/conf/radiusd/packetfence-tunnel uncomment the line # packetfence-local-auth and restart radiusd service.

 This will activate the feature for any local account on the PacketFence server.
-You can restrict which accounts can be used by commenting the appropriate line in /usr/local/pf/raddb/policy.d/packetfence.
+You can restrict which accounts can be used by commenting the appropriate line in used by commenting the appropriate line in /usr/local/pf/raddb/policy.d/packetfence.
 For example, if you would want to deactivate this feature for accounts created via SMS, you would have the following:

 For this feature to work, the users' passwords must be stored in clear text in the database.
-This is configurable via advanced.hash_passwords.
+This is configurable via advanced.hash\passwords.

+16.5.
 EAP Local User Authentication